The AI Revolution: 2025 and Beyond

 Movie Production

-AI can assist in scriptwriting, creating special effects, and generating realistic digital characters.
-The technology is revolutionizing pre-visualization, automating complex animation processes, and enabling real-time motion capture.
-Studios are using AI to predict audience preferences and optimize story elements for maximum engagement.
+AI assists in scriptwriting, special effects, and generating realistic digital characters.
+It revolutionizes pre-visualization, automates complex animation, and enables real-time motion capture.
+Studios leverage AI to predict audience preferences and optimize storytelling for maximum engagement.

 3